diegohdb/QA-WebTesting-Python/README.md

 # QA-WebTesting-Python
-Testing automation for web application using Selenium Python
+Testing automation for web application using Selenium and Python